squirrelphp/queries/README.md

     ->getNumber();
 ```

-An easy way to just count the number of rows
+An easy way to just count the number of rows.

 ### Select